noInfoPath/noinfopath-kendo-ui/README.md

   it supports dynamic value binding from any injectable data source location.  $scope or $stateParams for example.

+  Filters now supports filterLogic.
+A sibling to filter in the datasource configuration, it allows the user to specify if the filters that are configured within the no-forms.json should be evaluated as an 'and' or an 'or'.
+The 'and' logic is the default is no filterLogic is defined.

 In the case of a user wanting filters and sorts to persist across states this check makes sure that userFilters/sorts are enabled in no-forms.json.
 At each grid load, this will check to see if any filters/sorts have been persisted and load them